MicrosoftDocs/sql-docs/docs/ssms/tutorials/connect-query-sql-server.md

    ![Query Results](media/connect-query-sql-server/queryresults.png)

-1. You can modify the way results are presented by selecting one of these options
+1. You can modify the way results are presented by selecting one of these options:

      ![results](media/connect-query-sql-server/results.png)